Sumaiyakhan322/todo/README.md

-## The website name is : WebBazaar
+## The website name is : TaskCrafted
-## Live link of this website is:[Click here to go to TaskCrafted   website ](//https://todo-app-4b547.web.app//)
+## Live link of this website is:[Click here to go to TaskCrafted   website ](//https://todo-app-4b547.web.app)

 ## The TaskCrafted  is a website of many features